sethheff/How-To-Make-A-Node-File/README.md

 4. add node_modules to .gitignore

-5. To add a hello world home route write,,,
+5. To add a hello world home route write, add to your js file:

 '''
 app.get('/', (req,res)=>{